Suspected Russian spy Viktor Labin arrested in Brussels

 Alleged Russian spy Viktor Labin has been arrested in Brussels.
 The federal public prosecutor's office confirmed the news, as reported by the Russia-critical online newspaper The Insider, on Monday.
 He was arrested, is now in custody and is due to appear in court later this week.

 Labin is officially a Russian businessman operating from Uccle in Brussels for the company Groupe D'investissement Financier.
-However, The Insider and other media outlets suspect that he is an agent of the Russian military intelligence service GRU.
-His company has in the meantime closed its doors.
+However, The Insider and other media outlets suspect he is an agent of the Russian military intelligence service GRU.
+His company has since closed.

-The online newspaper believes that the police carried out a search of Labin's home in June 2025, after which he was arrested.
-According to The Insider, he was arrested as part of an investigation into the smuggling of goods to Russia.
+The Insider reports that the police carried out a search of Labin's home in June 2025, after which he was arrested as part of an investigation into the smuggling of goods to Russia.

-Russia's President Vladimir Putin © PHOTO Maxim SHIPENKOV / POOL / AFP
+Russian president Vladimir Putin © PHOTO MAXIM SHIPENKOV / POOL / AFP

 Related news